Create a Self‑Signed Certificate

 - For self‑signed certs, use

-curl -korInvoke-WebRequest -SkipCertificateCheckduring development. - Prefer trusting the certificate locally for clean validation when possible.
+curl -korInvoke-WebRequest -SkipCertificateCheckduring development. - For Windows Chromium browsers, prefer trusting the generated development root when possible.

 - For self‑signed certs, use